jonathanstark/feathers/README.md

 ToDo
 ----

-* Currently checkbox, radio buttons, and select box stylings are currently webkit only
+* Currently checkbox, radio buttons, and select box stylings are webkit only
 * View Helpers for various Feathers elements
 * JavaScript for better handling of tap states for touch events (`:hover` isn't always accurate)
 * Add a demo and tests (tests don't really make sense until we have view helpers to test)